Linings: Facts on Suit, Coat & Jacket Lining Fabric

 - Usually, the fabric used to line clothing is smooth and feels luxurious.

-- When you line an item of clothing, you hide every seam, the construction and raw edges.
+- When you line an item of clothing, you hide every seam, the construction and the raw edges.

 - When choosing a lining, take special care as the textile you use can create a vast difference to the structure of the clothing, its comfort, and durability, not to mention its style.